MCP Integration¶

 See Also¶

-- REST API - Direct API access for custom tooling
+- REST API Reference - Direct API access for custom tooling

 - Getting Started - Installation and basic usage